npm/cli/docs/lib/content/configuring-npm/package-json.md

 ### repository

 Specify the place where your code lives.
 This is helpful for people who want to contribute.
-If the git repo is on GitHub, then the `npm docs` command will be able to find you.
+If the git repo is on GitHub, then the `npm repo` command will be able to find you.

 Do it like this: